Genivia/ugrep/README.md

             followed by a newline `%~'.
 If -P is specified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
 A `%%' outputs `%'.
 See `ugrep --help format' and `man ugrep' section FORMAT for details.
+When option -o is specified, option -u is also enabled.
 Context options -A, -B, -C and -y are ignored.

 See [customized output with --format](#format) for details on the `FORMAT` fields.